cisco/mindmeld/source/blueprints/banking.rst

 Banking Assistant
 =================

-In this step-by-step walkthrough, you will use a MindMeld blueprint to build a conversational application that allows users to complete common banking tasks that include transferring money and paying bills.
+In this step-by-step walkthrough, you will build a conversational application that allows users to complete common banking tasks that include transferring money and paying bills.

 .. note::